 It is particularly powerful for getting teams to work well together, for both understanding problems effectively and everyone generating ideas together of how to solve them.

-TRIZ logic demands that we have a clear idea of where we are going, and uniquely how to get there - years of Russian research uncovered there are only 100 known solutions to fundamental problems and made them universally available in the famous three TRIZ solution lists and the Effects Database.
+TRIZ logic demands that we have a clear idea of where we are going, and how to get there.
+Years of Russian research uncovered that there are only 100 known solutions to fundamental problems and made them universally available in the famous three TRIZ solution lists and the Effects Database.

 TRIZ helps us keep detail in its place, to see the big picture and avoid getting tripped up with irrelevance, waylaid by trivial issues or seduced by premature solutions.

-Developed by Oxford Creativity, Oxford TRIZ is simpler than standard or classic TRIZ.
+Developed by Oxford Creativity, Oxford TRIZ™ is simpler than standard or classic TRIZ.
 Its tools and processes are faster to learn and easier to apply.